Q&A on the NEW 4x4 Explorer App from Hema Maps - Update 11th March 2021

 Therefore, Hema made the decision to move to a brand new technology and mapping platform which is what the 4x4 Explorer App has been built on.
 We have an ambitious development platform for the 4x4 Explorer App and we welcome customer feedback to help shape this.

-However, we acknowledge that some customers will prefer the mapping style in the existing Explorer App over the new style in the 4x4 Explorer App.
+However, we acknowledge that some customers will prefer the mapping style in the existing Explorer App (although this is now available for online use in the 4x4 Explorer App) over the new vector style in the 4x4 Explorer App.
 Therefore, we will maintain the existing Explorer app for the foreseeable future but have discontinued selling it to new users.
 It is important to note for our existing customers that development investment will be focused on the new 4x4 Explorer App as that is the future development platform for the business.

 If you would like to discuss this further please contact our Technical Support Team on 07 3340 0000, Option 1.